Revision 2023

 Staying in the City

 The E-Werk, however, was on the other side of town.
 To get there, I would usually grab a Lime or Tier scooter and rode across the city.
 It was quite a trip!
-I had to glide along the river, through and then through industrial stretches.
+I had to glide along the river, and then through industrial stretches.
 Luckily, I was not the only one doing it.
 This meant that late at night there would be enough scooters lined up outside the E-Werk for most folks to grab one.

 For other participants the organizers had arranged a shuttle bus that ran between the city center, the official hotel and the E-Werk.
 It was a nice touch, but not much use to me because I was staying at a different hotel.
 Also the scooter rides added a bit of adventure to the whole experience.